Orvyan/Auralux/README.md

 > *"Less interface, more atmosphere."*
 >
-> Inspired by Apple’s design language and aurora-like motion,
 > Auralux focuses on emotion through simplicity — fluid animation,
 > layered transparency, and subtle gradients of light.